psocik/psocik.github.io/_posts/2022-08-21-sysmon-14-with-block-executable.md

 ```

 First part contains several paths where it is common to store malware for execution.
-This rules will prevent any process to store executable block in those paths.
-Last four are a bit different, because we do want to block saving for any user in the system, there is condition "**contains all**" which match with: has to be in *C:\\Users\\* and has to be in *\\Contact\\.*
+These rules will prevent any process to store executable block in those paths.
+Last four are a bit different, because we do want to block saving for any user in the system, there is condition "**contains all**" which match with: must be in *C:\\Users\\* and has to be in *\\Contact\\.*

-When i tried to save copy of file cmd.exe in My profile in Music folder sysmon blocked the action.
+When I tried to save copy of file cmd.exe in My profile in Music folder sysmon blocked the action.

 [![2022-08-21-sysmon-14-with-block-executable-1.png](/images/2022-08-21-sysmon-14-with-block-executable/2022-08-21-sysmon-14-with-block-executable-1.png)](/images/2022-08-21-sysmon-14-with-block-executable/2022-08-21-sysmon-14-with-block-executable-1.png)